Vietnam.vn - Nền tảng quảng bá Việt Nam

 Một vòng món Việt ở Đức- Ảnh 19.

-Dong Xuan Market is made up of many halls, with a total area of 150,000m2, and was established more than 20 years ago by Mr. Nguyen Van Hien.
+Dong Xuan Market is made up of many buildings (halls), with a total area of 150,000m2, established more than 20 years ago by Mr. Nguyen Van Hien.

 PHOTO: NTT

 Inside the market, they mainly sell wholesale goods and fashion, but there are many mini supermarkets selling Vietnamese goods.
-They have all kinds of Vietnamese dishes, but... they are very expensive.
+All kinds of Vietnamese dishes are available, but... they are very expensive.
 For example, a dragon fruit costs 17 euros (493,000 VND) or a small bean the size of a fist costs 20 euros (much higher than the price of a bowl of pho or bun bo, which is usually 15 - 17 euros).
 You can also come here to get a haircut, have your clothes repaired, get your hair washed... at much cheaper prices than outside.

 With more than 2,000 Vietnamese people doing business inside, many people say that if you have to stay in the market for a month, you might not need to speak a word of German, just use Vietnamese and eat Vietnamese food...